rns/kollos-luif-doc/manual.md

 #### Unambiguous Parse -- Walking the AST <a href="ast_walking"></a>

 If the parse is unambiguous, the ASF becomes the AST that makes the application's job much simpler.
 LUIF will build the AST and will call the visitor function for its nodes in the given order.
 The application can use [context accessors](#context_accessors) to get the node data, distill the AST, and produce the parse value.
+This is done by calling `luif.ast.walk(order, visitor)` function.

-[todo: specify AST format and call, e.g. `luif.ast.walk(order, visitor)`]
+[todo: more details/examples on AST walking]

 ### Actions and ASF's: How to Choose